TenKotowsky/NeoDialog/README.md

 # Features
 - It's strictly-typed
 - Easily modifyable
+- Two methods of continuing dialog: automatic and waiting for input
-- You can specify the name of the characters who are talking
+- You can specify the name of the characters who are talking, dialog sound for each one of them and more
-- The module comes with [Crygen's TextModule](https://devforum.roblox.com/t/v3-huge-update-textmodule-handle-every-text-features-easily/2200604) (doesn't utilize their typewrite though) so it's easier to format rich text in dialogs
+- The module comes with [Crygen's TextModule](https://devforum.roblox.com/t/v3-huge-update-textmodule-handle-every-text-features-easily/2200604) (doesn't utilize TextModule's typewrite though) so it's easier to format rich text in dialogs